ITRS-Group/cordial/tools/geneos/docs/geneos_set.md

 ## Basic Parameters

 Note that `geneos set` will overwrite existing parameters without warning.
-An empty value (e.g. `geneos set key=""`) will set the parameter to an empty value.
-To fully remove a parameter use the `geneos unset` command.
+Setting a basic parameter to an empty string will effectively remove its value.
+This behaviour may change in a future release and should not be relied on.
+To remove a parameter use the `geneos unset` command.

 The `geneos set` command supports basic parameters given as `NAME=VALUE` pairs on the command line as well as options for structured or repeatable keys.
 Each basic parameter uses a case-insensitive `NAME` as the key in the instance configuration.
 You can also use `+=` or `+` to append values to an existing basic parameter (which will also create a parameter if it does not exist), e.g. `options+="-extra option"`.
 If the value starts with a dash it is assumed to be a new command line parameter and is appended with a space, otherwise it is appended as-is, but you are responsible for ensuring the resulting parameter is correctly formatted, e.g. paths having ":" separators.